icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes.txt

 - Handling of missing log file folder fixed.
 - Issues when backspace was preceeded by space(s) fixed.
 - Handling of trigger of automatic actions and responses fixed and improved (bugs #504 and #505).
+- Plotting no longer takes time stamp and other meta info into account (bug #509).
+The option will again become available in a dedicated action/response configuration dialog (future feature #431).
 - Plot window related 'NullReferenceException' when closing YAT fixed.

 Limitations and known issues: